LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

   Pr(acc|m): The acceptance probability (#accept as a fraction of the total proposals for this operator).

-         Tuning: The value of the operator's tuning parameter, or '-' if the operator can't be optimized.
-        #accept: The total number of times a proposal by this operator has been accepted.
-        #reject: The total number of times a proposal by this operator has been rejected.
-          Pr(m): The probability this operator is chosen in a step of the MCMC (i.e. the normalized weight).
-        Pr(acc|m): The acceptance probability (#accept as a fraction of the total proposals for this operator).

 Total calculation time: 3358.018 seconds
 Done!